 Detoxification is the first step in the process.
 It must be done safely and with care.
 In addition to the mental void left by the absence of alcohol there is a physical one.

-Under medical supervision, a short period of prescribed medication under full supervision will minimise the risk and painful effects of the process.
+Under full medical supervision, a short period of prescribed medication will minimise the risk and painful effects of the process.

 Some programmes may believe in putting a ‘plaster on the wound’ temporarily stemming the flow of destruction and pain.
-At Camino our objective is to find a sustainable and long term solution that not only addresses the problem but frees the individual from the constraints of the disease.
+At Camino Recovery, our objective is to find a sustainable and long-term solution that not only addresses the problem but frees the individual from the constraints of the disease.
 It is important to deal with the root cause.

-Camino is always on the end of the phone should we be needed.
+Our support extends beyond the time you spend with us at our retreat.
+A detailed plan is developed throughout your time here, and Camino Recovery is always on the end of the phone should we be needed.

-Here at the Camino Recovery Centre a highly specialised, qualified team of clinicians draws on decades of experience and training as well as a wide repertoire of evidence based practices.
+Here at the Camino Recovery, a highly specialised, qualified team of clinicians draws on decades of experience and training as well as a wide repertoire of evidence-based practices.

 We treat each person as an individual, offering a bespoke, holistic treatment plan that involves education and therapy aimed at trauma, addiction and co-occurring issues.

-Feel free to contact us and we can carry out a free initial assessment and together we can develop a plan specifically tailored for your needs.
+Please contact us.
+We can carry out a free initial assessment and together we can develop a plan specifically tailored to your needs.